-Life underwater faces a multitude of environmental threats: but one is far more visible and virulent here in Cornwall than the rest, Plastic Pollution.
-In less than century since its creation, plastic in its myriad forms can be found in every marine environment: from lost or discarded fishing nets called ghosts nets threatening to entangle wildlife in the depths of the ocean; to microplastics mimicking sand grains on the beach.
+In less than century since its creation, plastic in its myriad forms can be found in every marine environment: from lost or discarded fishing nets – called ghosts nets – threatening to entangle wildlife in the depths of the ocean; to micro-plastics which are so small they mimic sand grains on the beach.

-Don’t just take our word for it, here are the facts: of the staggering 6,300 million tonnes of plastic waste was generated between 1950-2015, 9% has been recycled, 12% incinerated and a whopping 79% has been disposed in the natural environment.
-And despite increasing awareness, by 2050, this amount is only projected to increase.
+Here are the facts: of the staggering 6,300 million tonnes of plastic waste was generated between 1950-2015, 9% has been recycled, 12% incinerated and a whopping 79% has been disposed in the natural environment – and despite increasing awareness, by 2050, this amount is only projected to increase.

 In Cornwall, and the wider UK, over 70% of the plastic found on our shores comes from lost or discarded fishing nets – so called ‘ghost nets’.
-These nets persist for hundreds of years, still lethally effective at killing marine life, until they finally breakdown into insidious microplastics that infiltrate the food chain and eventually end up in us humans, taking toxins they’ve picked up on the way, causing unknowable harm.
+These nets persist for hundreds of years, still lethally effective at killing marine life, until they finally breakdown into insidious micro-plastics that infiltrate the food chain.

-Each of our Zero-Waste Ocean-Positive products are hand made here in Looe Harbour, Cornwall and fund our efforts to convert lost ghost netting and other marine plastic that we have recovered from isolated coves and under the waves into cherished items people will never discard – ending its haunting of the ocean and exorcising Cornwall’s wild coast of the danger this ghost fishing gear poses to wildlife.
+Our second objective is to undo the harm already done – and to this end we have developed our range of Ocean-Positive products.
+Each one of our creations is hand made here in Cornwall and your support in purchasing one drives our efforts to convert marine plastic that we have recovered from isolated coves and under the waves into cherished items people will never discard – ending its haunting of the ocean and exorcising Cornwall’s wild coast of the danger ghost nets pose to wildlife.

 3. supporting change